l0llo/l0llo.github.io/index.md

 ## Projects
 brief description of my [repositories](https://github.com/l0llo?tab=repositories):

-- [onlineSG](https://github.com/l0llo/onlineSG): my thesis code, which you can use to reproduce the experiments that you find in my [thesis work](l0llo.github.io/thesis.pdf).
+- [onlineSG](https://github.com/l0llo/onlineSG): my thesis code, with a sketch of [documentation](https://github.com/l0llo/onlineSG/blob/master/docs/_build/html/index.html) which you can use to reproduce the experiments that you find in my [thesis work](l0llo.github.io/thesis.pdf).

 ## Gists